Abhayasahoo27/System-Monitor-Tool-cpp/README.md

 ## Overview
 This project automates common Linux maintenance tasks like system information check, file backup, temporary junk cleaning and disk usage display.
 The complete menu based tool is developed in **C++20 using filesystem library**.
-This tool helps users reduce manual system maintenance efforts and automate repetitive daily operations.
+This tool helps users reduce manual system maintenance effort and automate repetitive daily operations.

-This project was completed as part of **Linux OS & LSP Assignment** work.
+> NOTE: There is also another version of this same project implemented in Bash Shell Script (for those who do not want to use C++).
+That version was done as Day 1–5 development in scripting approach before converting into C++ program.

 ---